 1. A lot or parcel resulting from a division of agricultural land is exempt from the subdivision plat requirements of this Section, if the lot(s):

-a.
 Qualifies as land in agricultural use under UCA 59-2-5 Farmland Assessment Act;

-b.
 Is not used and will not be used for nonagricultural purposes; and

-c.
 Meets the minimum size of six (6) acres.

-2. The boundaries of each lot or parcel that is exempted shall be graphically illustrated on a Record of Survey map that has received the approval of the Zoning Administrator, Building Official and Planning Commission.
+2. The boundaries of each lot or parcel that is exempted shall be graphically illustrated on a Record of Survey map that has received the approval of the Zoning Administrator along with the Administrative Land Use Authority.

+For purposes of an agricultural exemption, the Administrative Land Use Authority shall be the same body or individual as designated for the Preliminary Plan.

 3. If a lot or parcel exempted as agricultural land is used for nonagricultural purposes as defined by the Farmland Assessment Act, the Town shall require the lot or parcel to comply with the related plat requirements of this Section.